olehhavrylyuk/recnice/recnice-openid-connect.md

 	![Saving Provisioning Configuration](common/provisioning-configuration-save.png)

 	This operation starts the initial synchronization of all users and/or groups defined in **Scope** in the **Settings** section.
 The initial sync takes longer to perform than subsequent syncs, which occur approximately every 40 minutes as long as the Azure AD provisioning service is running.
-You can use the **Synchronization Details** section to monitor progress and follow links to provisioning activity report, which describes all actions performed by the Azure AD provisioning service on Templafy OpenID Connect.
+You can use the **Synchronization Details** section to monitor progress and follow links to provisioning activity report, which describes all actions performed by the Azure AD provisioning service on Recnice.

 ## Step 5.
 Monitor your deployment
 Once you've configured provisioning, use the following resources to monitor your deployment: